About this listing

 There is currently free on-street parking if needed, but we're within walking distance of so many great things you may not need or want a car.

 We meet every guest upon arrival - please come to the front door of the house.
-As we both have day-jobs, check-in time starts at 5pm, but sometimes one of us may be working from home and can meet you earlier, or you can leave your bags on the back porch if you arrive early and want to wander around the city.
+As we both have day-jobs, check-in time can be anytime after 5pm, but sometimes one of us may be working from home and can meet you earlier, or you can leave your bags on the back porch if you arrive early and want to wander around the city.

-We have a young child, so being reasonably quiet/not loud from 8:00pm to 6:30am is appreciated.
+We have a young child, so being reasonably quiet from 8:30pm to 6:30am is appreciated.

 Please make sure the shower curtain is tucked in at the bottom corners!
 After using the shower, please turn on the fan for an hour to draw out the excess moisture.